-- Olive oil: No need to get fancy here, just use whatever you have on hand.
-But please don’t sub canola oil or vegetable oil.
+- Olive Oil: Use whatever you have on hand.
+But don’t sub canola oil or vegetable oil.

 - Garlic: Use the best FRESH garlic you can get your hands on.
 Garlic powder is not an option here!

-- Crushed Red Pepper Flakes: Add just a tiny splash of heat.
-You can omit if you’re absolutely adverse to spice, but I promise, it’s not going to make this dish spicy.
+- Crushed Red Pepper Flakes: Omit if you’re absolutely against spice, but I promise, it’s not going to make this dish spicy.
+If you love heat, add more than called for.

 - Chicken Stock: Adds depth of flavor and richness to the sauce.
-Chicken bone broth can be used for an even deeper flavor.
+Use chicken bone broth for an even deeper and intensified flavor.

-- Heavy Cream: A very small amount makes the sauce rich and just a little bit creamy… but not so much that’ll leave you feeling heavy or sick in the stomach.
+- Heavy Cream: Makes the sauce rich and creamy, but not so much that’ll leave you feeling heavy.

-- Parsley: FRESH parsley!
-You stir it into the sauce for a pop of brightness, but I also like to sprinkle parsley and serve it as a garnish.
+- Parsley: Do not sub dried parsley flakes.
+You’ll stir it into the sauce for a pop of brightness, but I also like to sprinkle parsley and serve it as a garnish.

-- Salt: By nature, mussels are salty, so add a small amount, then add more if needed.
+- Salt: Start with a small amount of salt, then add more if needed.

-- Crusty Bread: Because you’re going to need something to sop up all of that DELICIOUS white wine and garlic sauce.
-I like a crust sourdough loaf or a baguette.
+- Crusty Bread: You’ll need something to sop up all that DELICIOUS white wine and garlic sauce.
+I like a crusty sourdough loaf or a baguette.

 How to Clean Mussels:

-- Don’t skimp on cooking the shallots.
-This is where flavor develops!
-As long as you’re cooking over medium heat, they shouldn’t burn or get hard.
+- Don’t skimp on cooking the shallots, because this is where major flavor develops!
+As long as you’re cooking the shallots over medium heat, they shouldn’t burn.
 Instead, they’ll soften and slightly caramelize.

-- I suggest using wide shallow bowls for serving!
-Which leaves ample room for adding lemon wedges and crusty bread!
+- Use wide shallow bowls for serving, because this leaves lots of room for adding lemon wedges and crusty bread!

 Ingredients